 We're also investigating options to install and upgrade bus stops in Linwood and Woolston.
 More than 150 locations have been identified for review.

-Consultation with the community on safe cycle connections, and safe speed platforms took place from 16 June to 16 July and has now closed.
+Consultation with the community on safe cycle connections, and safe speed platforms took place from 16 June to 16 July 2023.
+The Council approved these projects in September 2023.
+We are now waiting to receive Waka Kotahi NZ Transport Agency funding to deliver these projects.

 We're making it safer around schools and neighbourhoods by lowering the speed.
 These changes were consulted on in 2022 and the Council approved them on 5 July 2023(external link).
 Find out more about our Safe Speed Neighbourhoods Programme(external link).